 Factor in toilet stops for long distances and, if you are breaking up the journey with an overnight stay, don’t forget to check that your pet will be accepted there.

-7. Settle your pet into your new home first
+7. Settle your pet into their new space

 If you have a fish or reptile tank, setting it up when you arrive at your new home should be a priority.
 You’ll need to keep an eye on them too for the next few days.